minilux-org/minilux/README.md

 ## About

-Minilux is a minimal scripting language designed for simplicity and learning.
+Minilux is a minimal language designed for simplicity and learning.
 It features:

 - **Variables** with dynamic typing (integers, strings, arrays)
 - **Control flow** (if/elseif/else, while loops)